 The 2019 Global Terrorism Index saw an increase in ‘Lone Wolf Terrorism,’ a term often referring to far-right mass shootings by self radicalised or online radicalised individuals.

-Last year’s Global Terrorism Index found that more terrorist attacks are being committed at the hands of ‘lone wolf’ attackers in the West.
+Last year’s Global Terrorism Index found that more terrorist attacks are being committed at the hands of self radicalised ‘lone wolf terrorists’ in the West.

 In general, far-right terrorists are less likely to be formally affiliated with a group than other terrorists, according to the data.

-The Global Terrorism Database attributes terrorist attacks to specific groups, such as Islamic State of Iraq and the Levant, or broader identity groups or ideologies, such as white nationalist extremists, anti-Muslim extremists.
+The Global Terrorism Database attributes terrorist attacks to specific groups or broader identity groups such as:

-Analysis of the 32 far-right terrorist attacks since 2011 that caused at least one fatality found that less than a quarter of the perpetrators had definite in-person contact with other far-right individuals or groups, and over a third appear to have been primarily radicalised online.
+Analysis of the 32 far-right terrorist attacks since 2011 that caused at least one fatality found that less than a quarter of the perpetrators had definite in-person contact with other far-right individuals or groups.
+While over a third appeared to be primarily radicalised online.

-Incidents of far-right terrorism have been increasing in the West, particularly in Western Europe, North America, and Oceania.
-Over the past five years, the total number of incidents have increased by 320 per cent.
+Incidents of far-right terrorism have increased in the West, particularly in Western Europe, North America, and Oceania.
+In fact, over the past five years, the number of incidents increased by a shocking 320%.